- 1 Types of Microwave Ovens

 First, I will discuss how to bake in microwave convection and thereafter answer some FAQs related to it.
 In fact, these questions are more or less those which I have been asked many times on my blog.
 So, please go through these FAQ's and if you feel that your question has not been answered then please feel free to ask in the comments section or directly through the mail.
 I will try to answer your question and also include it here so that others may also be benefitted through them.

 - First of all, you need to select the ''convection'' mode.

 - Then set the temperature.
-Almost all microwave convections comes with a factory setting of 180 degrees C as this is the most commonly used temperature for baking.
-Using the arrow key, set your desired temperature, incase its other than 180 degrees C.
+Almost all microwave convections come with a factory setting of 180 degrees C as this is the most commonly used temperature for baking.
+Using the arrow key, set your desired temperature, in case it's other than 180 degrees C.